Puthuppadi

 Puthuppadi Panchayat is a beautiful agricultural village located near the Wayanad Pass, which is a natural fort that separates the districts of Kozhikode and Wayanad.
 Puthuppadi Panchayat is located 40 km northeast of Kozhikode town, adjoining Wayanad district.
 Many rivers and streams originating from the Western Ghats flow through this panchayath.
 The Kozhikode-Mysore-Kollagal-Bangalore National Highway, NH 766, passes through the heart of the panchayat.

 History

 It is said that the name Puthuppadi was derived from the word Paadi, meaning small shelter, that was made by the old estate owners and landlords to house their workers brought from other places.

-Until the enactment of the Kerala Panchayat Act 1960, on January 1, 1962, Puthuppadi Panchayat was part of the Thamarassery Panchayat which functioned under the Madras Village Act.
+Until the enactment of the Kerala Panchayat Act 1960, on 1 January 1962, Puthuppadi Panchayat was part of the Thamarassery Panchayat which functioned under the Madras Village Act.
 The governing body was constituted on 12 February 1962 under the leadership of Special Officer C. Raghavan.
-On December 18, 1963, P. P. Sayeed became the first President of the Panchayat.
+On 18 December 1963, P. P. Sayeed became the first President of the Panchayat.

 The panchayat office, which had to operate alternately in many places without its own headquarters, was made permanent with the construction of a building on the land donated by the first president PP Sayeed.

 Administration

-Puthuppadi comes under Thiruvambady (State Assembly Constituency) and Wayanad Lok Sabha Constituency.
-Beena Thankachan is president of Puduppadi grama panchayath.
+Puthuppadi falls under the Thiruvambady State Assembly Constituency and the Wayanad Lok Sabha Constituency.
+Beena Thankachan is the president of the Puduppadi Grama Panchayat.